wxyz-abcd/node-haxball/README.md

           - `destroy()`: Frees the resources that are used by this object.

   - `properties`:
-    - `isHost`: `true` for hosts, `false` for clients
+    - `isHost`: `true` for hosts, `false` for clients. read-only.
     - `client`: a reference to an inner client object that the event callbacks before room was created are attached to.
-    - `currentPlayerId`: current player's id
+    - `currentPlayerId`: current player's id. read-only.
-    - `currentPlayer`: the original current player object
+    - `currentPlayer`: the original current player object. read-only.
+    - `state`: the object that holds the whole room state. read-only.
+    - `gameState`: room's game state information. returns null if game is not active. read-only.
+    - `gameStateExt`: room's extrapolated game state. returns null if game is not active. read-only.
-    - `sdp`: current room's sdp value (only for client rooms)
+    - `sdp`: current room's sdp value (only for client rooms). read-only.
-    - `kickTimeout`: time between releasing and re-pressing the kick key (in milliseconds, defaults to `20`)
+    - `kickTimeout`: time between releasing and re-pressing the kick key (in milliseconds, defaults to `-1`). read-only.
-    - `renderer`: room's current renderer object
+    - `renderer`: room's current renderer object. read-only.
-    - `plugins`: array of all available plugins. this is used internally to restore the order of plugins while plugin activation/deactivation.
+    - `plugins`: array of all available plugins. this is used internally to restore the order of plugins while plugin activation/deactivation. read-only.
-    - `activePlugins`: array of currently active plugins. this is used internally for callbacks.
+    - `activePlugins`: array of currently active plugins. this is used internally for callbacks. read-only.
-    - `pluginsMap`: all available plugins mapped as `pluginsMap[plugin.name] = plugin`, for optimized use to communicate between plugins.
+    - `pluginsMap`: all available plugins mapped as `pluginsMap[plugin.name] = plugin`, for optimized use to communicate between plugins. read-only.
+    - `name`: current name of the room. read-only.
+    - `link`: current url of the room. read-only.
+    - `timeLimit`: the game's current time limit. read-only.
+    - `scoreLimit`: the game's current score limit. read-only.
+    - `stadium`: current stadium object of the room. read-only.
+    - `players`: the list of players in the current room. read-only.
+    - `redScore`: red team's current score. `null` if game is not active. read-only.
+    - `blueScore`: blue team's current score. `null` if game is not active. read-only.
+    - `timeElapsed`: elapsed time in current game. `null` if game is not active. read-only.

   - `functions`:
     - `leave()`: leaves the room.